nfandre/AWS-SAA-C02/README.md

   - Karpenter open souce autoscaling project: works directly with the Amazon EC2 fleet

 Amazon EKS Elastic Load Balancing
-- The AWS Load Balancer Controller manages AWS Elastic Load Balancrs for a Kubernetes cluster
+- The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster
 - Install the AWS Load Balancer Controller using Helm V3 or later or by applying a Kubernetes manifest
 - The controller provisions the following resources:
   - An AWS Applicaton Load Balancer (ALB) when you create a Kubernetes Ingress